-Associate Professor of English and Chair of the Department of English, University of Toronto at Scarborough, Graduate Faculty; Undergraduate Instructor (UTSC)
+Associate Professor of English, Graduate Faculty; Undergraduate Instructor (UTSC)

 UTSC Office Phone: